noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Generates a new DH keypair.

  * **`DH(privkey, pubkey)`**: Performs a DH calculation and returns an output sequence of bytes.
-If the public key is invalid the output of this calculation is up to the implementation but must not leak information about the private key.
-Implementations are also allowed to abort on receiving or processing an invalid public key.
+If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.

  * **`DHLEN`** = A constant specifying the size of public keys in bytes.